jupyterhub/jupyterhub/examples/external-oauth/README.md

 The main feature this enables is using JupyterHub like a 'regular' OAuth 2 provider for services running anywhere.

-This example uses `jupyterhub.services.HubOAuthenticated` to authenticate requests with the Hub for a service run on its own host.
+There are two examples here. `whoami-oauth` uses `jupyterhub.services.HubOAuthenticated` to authenticate requests with the Hub for a service run on its own host.
+This is an implementation of OAuth 2.0 provided by the jupyterhub package, which configures all of the necessary URLs from environment variables.

+The second is `whoami-oauth-basic`, which implements the full OAuth process without any inheritance, so it can be used as a reference for other OAuth implementations.

 ## Run the example